jenkinsci/pipeline-model-definition-plugin/SYNTAX.md

     * Literal list: `[exp,exp,...]`
     * Literal map where keys are all constants: `[a:exp, b:exp, ... ]`
     * Method calls where the left hand side is a variable reference or a sequence of property references: `x.y.z(...)`
+    * Method calls (including `@Symbol` constructors like used above in job properties, triggers and build parameters) where there is no left hand side.
     * Closure without parameters: `{ ... }`

 ## Script mode